Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

 \subsubsection{Variational form}

 The variational form of \eqref{DE.vessel_2} can be obtained in the same fashion as in the case of PPE.
-Multiplying \eqref{DE.vessel_2} with a smooth enough test function $h \in {\mathbb{W}}$ and applying the the divergence theorem, we arrive in the following form: \begin{itemize} \item[] Find $p\in {\mathbb{W}}$ such that, for a smooth enough test function $ q\in {\mathbb{W}}$
+Multiplying \eqref{DE.vessel_2} with a smooth enough test function $h \in {\mathbb{W}}$ and applying the divergence theorem, we arrive at the following form: \begin{itemize} \item[] Find $c\in {\mathbb{W}}$ such that, for a smooth enough test function $ q\in {\mathbb{W}}$